tgru/modelviewer/README.md

 ```

 ## Running tests

-You can use the provided Makefile to run all tests by using:
+You can run the javascript tests by calling `npm run test` from within the `js` directory.

-    make test

-This will run the PHP unit and integration tests and if a package.json is present in the **js/** folder will execute **npm run test**

-Of course you can also install [PHPUnit](http://phpunit.de/getting-started.html) and use the configurations directly:

-    phpunit -c phpunit.xml

-or:

-    phpunit -c phpunit.integration.xml

-for integration tests